aM3z/ragde/README.md

 *Note:*
 Line 1 and line 2 must contain valid R expressions.
 For example, if a=2 and b=5 then line 1 and line 2 must contain integers 2 and 5, respectively.
-If line 1 represents a matrix then it should be a square matrix and line 1 should contain a numerical vector c(1,2,3,4) of length equal to a square number containing the by-column entries.
+If line 1 represents a square matrix then line 1 should contain a numerical vector c(1,2,3,4,..,m) of length equal to a square number and containing the by-column entries of the matrix.
-If line 2 represents a vector then it should contain a numerical vector c(1,2) with length equal to the number of columns specified in line 1.
+If line 2 represents a vector then it should contain a numerical vector c(1,2,...,n) with length equal to the square root of the length of the numerical vector in line 1.